ibm-cloud-docs/pattern-maximo-on-satellite/security-architecture.md

 |  | Red Hat OpenShift clusters | - [IAM roles](/docs/openshift?topic=openshift-users) federated with a customer active directory \n [Kubernetes RBAC Roles](/docs/openshift?topic=openshift-users) | - {{site.data.keyword.Bluemix_notm}} IAM roles \n Kubernetes role-based access control (RBAC) roles | - Red Hat OpenShift on {{site.data.keyword.Bluemix_notm}} uses IAM [platform and service access roles](/docs/openshift?topic=openshift-users) to grant users access to the cluster \n - RBAC roles and cluster roles define a set of permissions for how users can interact with Kubernetes resources in the cluster. - RBAC roles can be applied to individual users, groups of users, or service accounts.
 For more granular access policies to perform specific Kubernetes actions, you can apply [custom RBAC policies](/docs/openshift?topic=openshift-users). |
 {: caption="Table 7.
 Identity and access management architecture decisions for Satellite" caption-side="bottom"}

-## Architecture decisions for application security
+## Architecture decisions for application security in Satellite
 {: #app-security-sat}

 | Architecture decision | Requirement |  Option | Decision | Rationale |